ptoora/ctm/README.md

-# Comparethemarket Scenarios
+# CTM Scenarios

-*Run some sample tests across Chrome and Firefox*
+*Run some sample tests in Chrome

 ## Design
 * NPM for Javascript